Back to Blink Guides

 Installation Tips

-Kill breaker and test with tester
+Kill the breaker and confirm dead with a tester

-Upgrade box if too small
+Upgrade the junction box if it's too small

-Seat gasket flat against surface
+Seat the gasket flat against the surface to seal

-Use provided screws only
+Use only the provided screws

-Confirm neutral at junction box
+Confirm a neutral wire is present at the box

-Strengthen WiFi in the area
+Strengthen WiFi coverage in the area

 Still stuck?
 This is usually the deeper cause below.